 Why You Shouldn’t Use Alcohol-Based Mouthwash With Veneers

+If you want to use a mouthwash with your veneers, stay far away from any that have an alcohol base.
 Take another look at the ingredients in your mouthwash before you rinse again.
 Alcohol-based mouthwash can be damaging to the bonding composite of your veneers.
 This means that the alcohol will gradually wear away at the bonding that holds the veneer to the tooth.
-Over time this could lead to loosening of the veneers or even separation of the veneer from the tooth.
+Over time, this could lead to the loosening of the veneers.
+In severe cases, the bonding becomes so eroded that the veneers fall off.